Fresh Primer: Rhubarb

 Great Partners

 I particularly like rhubarb with maple syrup (another spring crop, from Vermont and Canada), brown sugar, and honey.
-It also has a natural affinity for many of natures other fruity-spicy flavors, such as strawberry, orange, lemon, grapefruit, fresh ginger, cardamom, and cloves.
-And also for anything toasty (such as wheat germ, hazelnuts, walnuts, and oatmeal), anything creamy (such as ice cream, cheesecake, and custard), anything caramel (such as caramel, burnt sugar, and brown sugar) and cinnamon, especially cinnamon-hot (as in those little red candies that are so addictive).
+It also has a natural affinity for many of natures other fruity-spicy flavors, such as strawberry, mango, apricot, peaches, raisins, orange, lemon, grapefruit, fresh ginger, cardamom, cloves, juniper, saffron, and anise.
+And also for anything toasty (such as wheat germ, hazelnuts, walnuts, and oatmeal), anything creamy (such as ice cream, cheesecake, and custard), anything caramel (such as caramel, burnt sugar, and brown sugar), and cinnamon, especially cinnamon-hot (as in those little red candies that are so addictive).
+Add to these the floral elements of rose, lavender, and vanilla, and the herbal elements of rosemary, thyme, and bay leaf.
+And we can’t forget almonds, especially toasted almonds.

-It is effective as an ingredient in sauces and chutneys meant to accompany “sweet” meats, such as pork, ham, and sausage, and also turkey, chicken, and yes, even lamb.
+It is effective as an ingredient in sauces and chutneys meant to accompany “sweet” meats, such as pork, ham, and sausage, and also turkey, chicken, and yes, even lamb and game meats.
+It is also an efective foil for oilyu fish, such as mackeral.
 With all this going for it, why don’t we eat more of it?

 Who’s to say; perhaps cooks just don’t know what to do with rhubarb after they’ve made the 1 or 2 obligatory pies.
 This I would like to remedy.
 Armed with this fresh primer and a bevy of soon-to-be-published recipes, your own rhubarb horizons will hopefully be expanded.
 Try it, you’ll like it!